 - Increase in blood pressure or heart rate

 - Cognitive difficulties or disorientation

 However, abruptly stopping the use of sleeping aids may be extremely detrimental to someone’s health and sleep patterns.
-Instead, a preferred strategy is to gradually taper down the dosage of sleeping pills that a person takes at night, allowing their body’s chemistry to naturally return to equilibrium.
+Instead, a preferred strategy is to gradually taper down the dosage of sedatives that a person takes at night, allowing their body’s chemistry to naturally return to equilibrium.